Chapter 70

 Ian felt a twist in his stomach and felt his father's bereavement as his own.
 Severini, his mother, was dead.
 He put the datapad aside.
 His mother had become one with the Force on Morantan and Master Luke had told him how he had lost his first master, Obi-Wan 'Ben' Kenobi, on the first Death Star.
 Both his parents had gone, he would never have the opportunity to tell them he had become a Jedi Knight like them.

 Suddenly he became aware that some one was watching him.
-He looked up and saw Liane, standing in front of him.
+He looked up and saw Liane, standing near him.
 She slowly sat down next to him.
 Gently she put her hand on his arm.

 "I'm sorry, my dear brother.
 I shouldn't have left the datapad unattended.
 I should have stayed awake, for Ben asked me to tell you the truth," She said softly.